Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 integrationTypeData structure:

-– CloudWatch_JSON: data from cloudWatch log groups
+– CloudWatch_JSON: Data from CloudWatch log groups

-– CloudWatch_CloudTrail
+– WAF: CloudWatch_CloudTrail

 – EksFargate